How to Use Sprues When Lasercutting with Paper

 Sprues are most commonly seen in injection-moulded plastic toys.
 For a fuller description check out the Wikipedia definition, but briefly:

 In the image below, there are little links that connect the plastic toy components to the frame.
 These are the sprues.
 They are created as part of the moulding process, but the useful secondary function of sprues is that they hold the components securely in position within the plastic frame, until you twist or cut the components out.
-So below, the pieces are held safely in place until the user needs them, rather than rattling around in a box or falling on the floor and getting lost.
+So below, the pieces stay safely in place until the user needs them, rather than rattling around in a box or falling on the floor and getting lost.

 Why do I need to use sprues when I’m cutting with a laser?